 The regulations cover all types of building works including new buildings and extensions.
-Major alterations to fabric of the building, services and underpinning are also included.
-Building Regulations also need to obtained when changing of use, such as barn conversions.
+Major alterations to the fabric of the building, services, and underpinning are also included.
+Building Regulations also need to be obtained when changing of use, such as barn conversions.

-Also alterations to an existing building which may affect the adjacent fabric, services and fittings resulting in them less compliant with Building Regulations than they previously were need to be obtained.
-For example, if you replace external windows or doors the building should comply regarding energy efficiency, fire escape, air supply for boilers etc, and ventilation.
+Also, alterations to an existing building may affect the adjacent fabric, services, and fittings resulting in them less compliant with Building Regulations than they previously needed to be obtained.
+For example, if you replace external windows or doors the building should comply regarding energy efficiency, fire escape, air supply for boilers, etc, and ventilation.

-KHA have many years of previous experience working with local councils and private building control officers to obtained the regulations certificates.
+KHA has many years of previous experience working with local councils and private building control officers to obtain the regulations certificates.

 Building Regulation Breakdown: